Skip to contents

 The survival times are generated according to the cox proportional-hazards regression model as defined by the user.
 How exactly the data-generation works is described in detail in Bender et al. (2005).
 To also include censoring, this function allows the user to supply a function that generates random censoring times.
 If the censoring time is smaller than the generated survival time, the individual is considered censored.

-Unlike the other node type functions, this function adds two columns to the resulting dataset instead of one.
+Unlike the other node type functions, this function usually adds two columns to the resulting dataset instead of one.
 The first column is called paste0(name, "_event") and is a logical variable, where TRUE indicates that the event has happened and FALSE indicates right-censoring.
 The second column is named paste0(name, "_time") and includes the survival or censoring time corresponding to the previously mentioned event indicator.
 This is the standard format for right-censored time-to-event data without time-varying covariates.
+If no censoring is applied, this behavior can be turned off using the as_two_cols argument.

 To simulate more complex time-to-event data, the user may need to use the sim_discrete_time function instead.